isomerpages/moe-kranjipri/pages/Sexuality Education.md

-**At Kranji Primary School, the following Sexuality Education lessons will be taught in 2023:**
+**At Kranji Primary School, the following Sexuality Education lessons will be taught in 2023:**<br>
+**2023 Sexuality Education Lessons in Character & Citizenship Education**

 **PRIMARY 5**